 (Contact the author)Abstract

-Rugby League is a community based and working-class sport, contrasted with the more resource rich Rugby Union.
-Areas of Rugby League’s popularity map closely on to areas where in 2016 populations voted in favour of the UK leaving the EU.
+Areas of Rugby League’s popularity map closely onto areas where, in 2016, populations voted in favour of the UK leaving the EU.
 The working-class communities of the North of England have been represented in the media in injurious terms during the UK recession and the Brexit debates, and there has emerged in the press a narrative of communities that have been left behind by neoliberal economic development.
-This essay and of course, the project are not explicitly related to the debate, but they share a field of concern with the political discourse of populism and community identity.
-REF: Crossing the Line has worked across theatre and museums to develop spaces for the cultural memories of women within Rugby League communities using the structures and spaces of community cohesion and activism built around sport.
-Communities exist through interactions and actions and they are dynamic, whereas some external notions such as ‘working class culture’ are not.
 As part of this resistance to nostalgia, histories of Rugby League and their communities are important and significant to British politics, moving us from the generalised and injurious to the specific and nuanced.
-Some Rugby League clubs have begun to establish archiving projects in recognition of their importance, but none so far focus on the memories and multiple contributions of women.
-The danger is that the roles women have played and are playing in the clubs and the connected communities will be ignored and lost, overwritten by an assumed absence of women in a male domain.
+The process of talking about Rugby League for its own sake opens up the differential levels of access given to male and female participants and is the occasion for the articulation of intricate dynamics of engagement, resistance and recognition.

 Item Type: | Book Section |